mattcooperdev/djmattcooper/README.md

 ### Media

--   All Images were created by the developer.
+-   All Images were created or owned by the developer.

 ### Acknowledgements